FASTrack Learning Community

 What are FASTrack classes?

-FASTrack core classes include Writing 101 (on Mondays, Wednesdays, and Fridays) and EDHE 105: The Freshmen Year Experience (on Tuesdays and Thursdays).
-Classes are small, limited to 20 students, and linked by FASTrack cohorts where students see the same classmates daily during their first semester.
-So, FASTrack students connect quickly!
-Often, our students form informal study groups, easily work together on class projects, and meet their closest college friends in FASTrack.
+FASTrack classes include an EDHE 105: The Freshmen Year Experience (on Tuesdays and Thursdays) and at least one other course chosen from First-Year Writing or Collegiate Writing, African American Studies, Public Speaking, Psychology, Sociology, or U.S. History.
+EDHE 105 classes are small, limited to 25 students, and students see many of their FASTrack cohort classmates daily in other classes during their first semester.
+This allows FASTrack students to connect quickly!
+Often, our students form informal study groups, easily work together on class assignments/projects, and meet their closest college friends in FASTrack.

-Each FASTrack cohort has a professional Academic Mentor and an experienced student leader who assists students individually, guiding them through their first year.
+Each FASTrack cohort has a professional Academic Mentor and a Peer Mentor, a former FASTrack student and upperclassman who assists current FASTrack students individually, guiding them through their first year.

 “Having the same people in three classes was great because if I ever needed help or didn’t know an assignment, I always had a classmate to ask.” –FASTrack student